CumulusNetworks/docs/content/cumulus-linux-37/Monitoring-and-Troubleshooting/Understanding-the-cl-support-Output-File/Troubleshooting-the-etc-Directory.md

 | /etc/nologin      | ` nologin  `prevents unprivileged users from logging into the system.      |
 | /etc/alternatives | `update-alternatives` creates, removes, maintains and displays information about the symbolic links comprising the Debian alternatives system. |

 This is the alphabetical of the output from running `ls -l` on the `/etc` directory structure created by `cl-support`.
-The green highlighted rows are the ones Cumulus Networks finds most important when troubleshooting problems.

 | **File**                  |
 | ------------------------- |